 Closing of Parish Hall LIbrary.
 If you would like to take, for free, any of the books from the library come to the “book giveaway” on Saturday 14 Oct., from 10.30 to 12midday.
 At the Latin Parish hall.
 Tea and coffee available

 Blessing of animals Wednesday October 4th Feast of St. Francis, at 4pm in grounds of AK.

 CARITAS PAPHOS currently needs:

-- Nοn-perishable food to support approximately 40 households a week in the Paphos area.
+- Nοn-perishable food to help about 40 households weekly.

 Archangel Michael Hospice: Volunteers needed in the areas of reception, nursing assistants and cafeteria.
 Contact Mona (99 494 140).